customerio/customerio-reactnative/docs/dev-notes/DEVELOPMENT.md

 ```

 ---
+### iOS

+iOS SDK cannot be tested locally at this time.
+You must instead refer to a version of the iOS SDK already released to production.

 If you make changes to native code, it sometimes may not be reflected in the app.
 View the [Ami App docs](https://github.com/customerio/amiapp-reactnative/blob/docs/dev-env/docs/dev-notes/DEVELOPMENT.md#work-on-sdk-locally) for next steps on getting Ami App to install the SDK from your local directory.